List of Stargirl characters: Henry King Sr. / Brainwave

-Henry King Sr. (portrayed by Christopher James Baker) is a member of the ISA with psionic abilities, the father of Henry King Jr. and a successful neurosurgeon at Blue Valley Medical Center.
+Henry King Sr. (portrayed by Christopher James Baker) is a member of the Injustice Society with psionic abilities, the father of Henry King Jr. and a neurosurgeon at Blue Valley Medical Center.

 Henry was born on October 12, 1971, to an abusive and neglectful father, who believed lessons had to be taught physically and with emotional impact.
-When Henry was just a boy, he shoplifted a ball that he wanted but his father made him take it back.
+When Henry was a boy, he shoplifted a ball that he wanted but his father made him take it back.
 In protest, Henry threw the ball into a well.
 His father hung him upside down by the ankles over the well, threatening that if Henry ever disobeyed again, he would be dropped into the dark well.
 That moment of trauma shaped Henry's life, as he felt defenseless and weak ever since.

 Decades ago, Henry King was a mere laboratory scientist who struggled to be taken seriously by his peers.
 He created cerebral expansion experiments that would, hopefully, grant people more access to the cerebral cortex of their brains.
 His superiors closed down his experiment and deemed it too dangerous.
 Henry decided to proceed against their orders and secretly use the experiments on himself.
 He began to manifest migraines and, during a mugging, read a man's mind for the first time.
 He also used telekinesis to save himself and gave the man a seizure just by thinking of it.
 From that point on, Henry documented every day of his journey with his powers by recording himself on a series of VHS tapes.
 The tapes would later be stored in his secret Brainwave room in his residence.
 When his powers manifested, Henry learned what he believed to be the real version of humanity.
 He heard wicked thoughts that made him grow to despise humans.
 He killed to make his mind feel better, as that was the only relief he could get from his headaches.
 After these events, Henry assumed the alias of the "terrible telepath" Brainwave, a powerful villain.
 He also joined the Injustice Society of America where he began working with Icicle to achieve Project: New America.
-His telepathic abilities would allow the ISA to take control of every developed mind in six states to carve out the "perfect" America.
+His telepathic abilities would allow the Injustice Society to take control of every developed mind in six states to carve out the "perfect" America.
 Around this time, he robbed a bank where he was apprehended by Merri, the "Girl of A Thousand Gimmicks", whose pure thoughts gave him pause.
 He was captivated by her.